smoynes/elsie/docs/README.txt

   - hard- and software interrupts; and
   - an instruction set compact enough to fit on a single page.

 Far from an abstract machine, the text begins with transistors and digital logic.
 From there, it builds upon the titular bits and bytes and describes an entire computer architecture in detail including the control-unit state-machine, data and I/O paths.
+Upon this computer, assembly, C and C++ programming languages are described.
 It is fascinating.
-As  far  as  I  know,  a  complete implementation has never been physically built but, I can imagine, the text will be invaluable when humanity has to recreate computers from first principles.
+As far as I know, a complete hardware implementation has never been physically built but, I can imagine, the text will be invaluable when humanity has to recreate computers from first principles.

 While similar  in many respects to  the x86 or  ARM ISAs, the LC-3  is radically simpler  in almost  every  way.
 Unlike the  sprawling  x86,  with thousands  of